Lumavate-Team/documentation/docs/2-development.rst

  Docker must be installed on your development machine in order to upload to lumavate the :ref:`tool <tools>` you are creating.
 Docker must be added to your local envrioment for you to acces the :ref:`Lumavate Test Harness <thor>`.

  To set-up Docker on your local machine, download at least the Community Edition of Docker.
-The community edition is free and can be downloaded from the `Docker site: <https://www.docker.com/community-edition>`_.
+The community edition is free and can be downloaded from the `Docker site <https://www.docker.com/community-edition>`_.

  Instructions on how to install Docker are avalible through `the Docker help documentation <https://docs.docker.com/get-started/>`_.